Bacton, Norfolk: Coastal erosion

 The village and adjoining coastline has extensive sea defences, erected to prevent coastal erosion.
 Part of this sea wall in nearby Walcott, Norfolk was damaged in the storm surge in December 2013, which caused damage to several caravans and chalets.

 North of Bacton lies the village of Paston where the Bacton Gas Terminal is located.
 In July 2019 a scheme commenced to deposit almost two million cubic metres of sand, forming a 6 km artificial dune.
 Costing £20 million, the scheme will protect the gas terminal, as well as the villages of Bacton and Walcott.
 The sea defences are expected to protect the area for between 15 and 20 years.

 Bacton Gas Terminal

 The Bacton Gas Terminal is at one end of a gas pipeline connecting England to the Netherlands.
 The pipeline runs from a compressor station at the Balgzand Gas Plant at Den Helder, North Holland, to a coastal terminal near Bacton.
 It began to be laid in July 2006 and became operational on 1 December 2006.

-War Memorial

-Bacton War Memorial takes the form of a stone cross in St. Andrew's Churchyard.
-It commemorates the following from the First World War: